 If you chose to emphasise efficiency over effectiveness, what might happen?
-You might create an infrastructure that, at least in the short run, would be very efficient.
+You might create an infrastructure that at least in the short run would be very efficient.

 Suppose you have one person handle a customer's tax return preparation from start to finish (sounds like a silo).
-You could have your accountants specialise in the type of customers they work with so that they could become even more efficient in completing the tax returns.
-(We'll talk about job specialisation more in the history module and Chapter 5.)
-You could create a compensation system that rewards accountants who can document their ability to complete tax returns quickly.
+You could have your accountants specialise in the type of customers they work with so they could become even more efficient in completing the tax returns (we'll talk about job specialisation more in the history module and Chapter 5).
+You could create a compensation system where accountants who could document their ability to complete tax returns in less time were rewarded.
 Let's come back to this concept in a minute.

 What if you chose to emphasise effectiveness over efficiency?
 Suppose that it is one of your organisation's goals to guarantee accurate preparation of income tax returns.
-You may decide to send all your employees for training regarding all the latest tax laws.
-You might also ensure that, each year, they are brought up to date with any changes implemented by the Australian Taxation Office (ATO).
+You may decide to send all employees to training to learn the most up-to-date advice available regarding tax law.
+You may also ensure that all your employees have training each year in any changes being implemented by the ATO.
 You might also create an infrastructure that would seem to be less efficient.
 For example, you might require that each tax return be reviewed by three separate accountants, one of whom must be a senior accountant, before it is released to the customer.
-You may require all accountants to work on a wide variety of tax returns so that they will develop a broader base of expertise.
+You may require all accountants to work with a wide variety of tax returns so they will develop a broader base of expertise.

 In the first example (the efficient office), everything might move quickly from start to finish but your control system may be weak.
-When customers begin to be audited by the ATO and learn that your efficient operation wasn't necessarily effective (e.g. their tax returns don't conform to the tax laws and ATO requirements), your customer base may quickly disappear and your ability to continue in business could be at risk.
+When customers begin to be audited by the ATO and learn that your efficient operation was not necessarily effective (tax returns are not correct according to tax law and ATO requirements), your customer base may quickly disappear and your ability to continue in business could be at risk.